- “Founder Mode” and the Art of Mythmaking

 A framework developed by Etienne de Bruin, Kathy Keating and Scott Graves to help you think about the practices that your tech organisation may need to adopt as you grow - Rands Leadership Slack

-This is excellent community of 20,0000 engineering leaders with over 600 channels covering every aspect of engineering leadership
+This is excellent community of over 30,000 engineering leaders with over 600 channels covering every aspect of engineering leadership

 Making time to lead